Qimmah Russo Flaunts Amazing Booty In Pink Shorts

 Qimmah Russo gave her 1.6 million Instagram followers quite a treat on Tuesday, January 12, with a new post.
-The American fitness model and trainer took to the app to upload a couple of snapshots that saw her clad in a skintight workout set that put her chiseled physique front and center.
+The American fitness model and trainer took to the app to upload a couple of snapshots where she was clad in a skintight workout set that put her chiseled physique front and center.

 Russo was photographed in what looked to be a gym as she struck two different poses for the camera.
 In the first, she faced the viewer while standing with her legs hips-width distance apart, highlighting her shapely quads.
 For the second, she turned her back to the photographer, showcasing her tight glutes.
 Russo looked over her shoulder, glancing at the lens with soft eyes and lips parted.